 If you don't have some rules about the jokes that the Scouts are allowed to tell, you'll wind up with an evening of potty jokes.
 Because Boys' Life magazine is published by the Boys Scouts of America, the jokes will be appropriate for Cub Scouts.

 Simply instruct the kids that they are allowed to tell jokes that are printed in Boys' Life.
 If they aren't reading the magazine already, they will definitely start.

 Cub Scouts from Tigers to Webelos will love being the comedian for the evening, so plan on making this a part of all your pack meetings.

-Note: If your son doesn't get Boys' Life magazine, order it here or talk to your Cubmaster.
-In our pack, we include the price of the magazine in the annual dues so that all of our boys automatically get the subscription.
+If your child doesn't get Boys' Life magazine, order it here or talk to your Cubmaster.
+In our pack, we include the price of the magazine in the annual dues so that all of our members automatically get the subscription.

 Yours in Scouting,

 P.S.
 If this Cub Scout pack meeting tip was helpful, sign up below for more ideas!